 Her approach is informed not only by her clinical expertise but also by her own lived experiences and personal journey in healing and post-traumatic growth.
 As a self-identifying queer, neurodivergent, high-achieving professional, Andi understands what it’s like to navigate systems that don’t always accommodate diverse ways of thinking and being.
 She knows how values like excellence, justice, and integrity can create patterns of overwork, chronic stress, and strained relationships, and how internalized critiques can make it difficult to show up authentically in work and life.

-These insights allow her to bring clients compassion, clarity, and a grounded perspective, supporting them in aligning with their values and living in ways that feel authentic and sustainable.
+These insights allow her to bring clients compassion, clarity, and a grounded perspective, helping them align with their values and live in ways that feel authentic and sustainable.